 A Secondary School Apprenticeship – now called YOUTH WORK IN TRADES provides Grade 10, 11 and 12 students with a tremendous opportunity to receive a minimum of 480 hours of paid, on-the-job training.
 An apprenticeship involves a formal agreement between a student, the Industry Training Authority (ITA) and an employer / union whereby the student learns current skills and knowledge associated with a trade or occupation under the supervision of a qualified journey person.

 What are the benefits to students?

 In addition to starting a career and earning money while in secondary school, students who successfully complete the program receive:

 - 16 graduation credits – eight at each of the Grade 11 and Grade 12 levels

-- Credit for the Graduation Transitions – 30 hours of work experience graduation requirement
+- Credit for the Career Life Connections – 30 hours of work experience graduation requirement

 - A wider range and scope of job-specific learning experiences than is available at school